 This week I was in the audience, as Kevin Hall, the author of the book Aspire spoke to us about the life lessons he has written about.
 He made one of his points more powerful by showing us the video clip of Susan Boyle’s breakthrough moment on stage.
-As I watched, I felt the same euphoric experience as I did the first time I saw her succeed though what all of us expected to be a pathetic audition.
-The tears welled up in my eyes the same as they have every time I’ve seen her boldly sing, I Have a Dream, flawlessly and profoundly.
+As I watched, I felt the same euphoric experience as I did the first time I saw her succeed though all of us expected it to be a pathetic audition.
+The tears welled up in my eyes, the same as they have every time I’ve seen her boldly sing, I Have a Dream, flawlessly and profoundly.
 This time however, that quiet voice was whispering for me to notice more about this story.

 So we respond with: “Well, she showed us what she could do” “She was brave and went on stage and made the world see her!
 And we accept her, and we embrace her brilliance, and we love her now as the underdog who won!”